Search for...

 “A good example from Central and Eastern Europe is Hungary, where their central bank is doing an excellent job aligning regulations with the EU Green Deal, the EU Taxonomy, and the Sustainable Finance Reporting (SFR) regulations.
 They’re making progress, and I believe Bulgaria needs to follow suit.
 Unfortunately, in Bulgaria, we haven’t seen much movement toward integrating ESG (Environmental, Social, and Governance) principles into the banking and investment sectors.
 This is a risk because globally, we’re moving toward standardized sustainability reporting, similar to how we do financial reporting,” explains Anguelova.

 One thing is certain – Bulgaria must act to catch up.
 Properly communicating sustainability information is required to attract investments.
-“Investors want to see certain standards and frameworks, like green bonds that align with international capital market principles,” she adds.
+“Investors want to see certain standards and frameworks, like green bonds that align with international capital market best practices such as the ICMA GBP (Green Bond Principles),” she adds.

 Climate Tech Venture Capital Investments